cypress-io/cypress-documentation/source/guides/tooling/typescript-support.md

 ## Additional information

-See the excellent advice on [setting Cypress using TypeScript](https://basarat.gitbooks.io/typescript/docs/testing/cypress.html) in [TypeScript Deep Dive](https://basarat.gitbooks.io/typescript/content/) e-book by [Basarat Syed](https://twitter.com/basarat).
+See the excellent advice on {% url "setting Cypress using TypeScript" https://basarat.gitbooks.io/typescript/docs/testing/cypress.html %} in the {% url "TypeScript Deep Dive" https://basarat.gitbooks.io/typescript/content/ %} e-book by {% url "Basarat Syed" https://twitter.com/basarat %}.

-We have published a utility npm module [add-typescript-to-cypress](https://github.com/bahmutov/add-typescript-to-cypress) that sets TypeScript test transpilation for your with a single command.
+We have published a utility npm module, {% url "add-typescript-to-cypress" https://github.com/bahmutov/add-typescript-to-cypress %}, that sets TypeScript test transpilation for you with a single command.